Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

 Ten Years Following Germany's Reunification

 Thirty years after the World Cup, England hosted Euro 1996 and Germany a Euro 1996 semifinal.
 The host nation began with an emphatic statement, courtesy of Alan Shearer scoring the tournament's fastest goal.
 Germany equalized with a goal from Stefan Kuntz 12 minutes later.
 As was 1990, penalty kicks determined who would play in the final.
 This time, both teams combined to score on its first 0 attempts.
 But Gareth Southgate's miss on England's sixth attempt set up a fond farewell for Andreas Möller.
-Ineligible for the final due to yellow card accumulation, Möller converted his try to send Germany to the final.
+Ineligible for the final due to yellow card accumulation, Möller converted his try to send Germany to the Euro 1996 Final.
 That penalty loss began a streak of six straight penalty shootout losses at major tournaments for England.
 But England would get a second chance against Germany four years later, and once again during a major tournament.

 England and Germany met at Euro 2000 in a group stage match in Charleroi, Belgium.
 The game gained notoriety that was almost equivalent to that of the Hillsborough disaster.
 Furthermore, riots against Belgium police led to numerous arrests deportations, prompting the possibility of expelling England from Euro 2000.
 Things got cleared ahead of the game, but another familiar face did damage in the rivalry.
 Shearer scored against Germany once again, and England has its first competitive victory against Germany since 1966.
 The result proved demoralizing for Germany, its leading newspaper Bild running a headline reading: "0-1!
 Germany weeps.
 Is it all over?"
 However, both England and Germany cried at Euro 2000 after they lost their respective group stage finales.

 Three months later, England cried farewell to an icon.